arorashivoy/FlightStatus/README.md

 ## API Key

-The API key for the AviationStack service is hardcoded for development use:
+The API key for the AviationStack service is hardcoded for development use